dading84/news-api/README.md

 `npm test`

 This will show the output from all the projects tests, from the jest testing suites.

+### Start the development server:

+`npm start`

+Once running you can view all the available endpoints, and a description of them, by visiting http://localhost:9090/api.

 ## Minimum tested versions: